Skip to content

 What Demos Skip: 12 Failure Modes That Surface at Scale

-Silent error propagation compounds across agents faster than any other failure mode on this list.
-One agent's hallucination becomes the next agent's ground truth, and the error cascades through the system without triggering any exception.
-LangChain's observability guide explains that agent observability provides step-by-step visibility into execution and that, without it, teams are left guessing why an agent failed based on its final output alone.
+Multi-agent demos operate on assumptions that production environments violate within hours of deployment.
+Silent error propagation is the most common: one agent's hallucination becomes the next agent's ground truth, cascading through the system without triggering any exception.
+LangChain's observability guide explains that without step-by-step visibility into execution, teams are left guessing why an agent failed.

 #Failure ModeDemo AssumptionProduction Reality